slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Something does not need to be perfect to be wonderful.
 Specially weddings."
 -- Kevin Kelly*

 > *"Have no fear of perfection.
-You'll never reach it."
+You’ll never reach it."
 -- Salvador Dali*

 > *"No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first."